-In a situation where a competing bid is made and the bidder has no connection to any members of the board of directors or executive personnel or a main shareholder, the board will normally not need to seek an independent valuation.
+In a situation where a competing bid is made and the bidder has no connection to any members of the board of directors or executive personnel or a main shareholder, and where a valuation has already been obtained in connection with the initial bid, the board will normally not need to seek an independent valuation.
 An independent competing bid will also normally provide sufficient basis for the board's evaluation in situations where members of the board of directors or executive personnel or a main shareholder do have a particular interest.